 This study was conducted at two large public high schools in Pleiku City, Gia Lai Province, located in Vietnam’s Central Highlands.
 Despite

 being the administrative center of the province, Pleiku retains many features of a mountainous region, including large class sizes, limited student exposure to English outside the classroom, and constraints on pedagogical resources.
 The two schools - Nguyen Chi Thanh and Hoang Hoa Tham - were selected to represent varying student demographics and institutional resources.
-Nguyen Chi Thanh is situated near a semi-rural area and serves many ethnic minority students, while Hoang Hoa Tham is centrally located and benefits from better facilities and a more socio-economically diverse student body.
+Nguyen Chi Thanh High School is situated near a semi-rural area and serves many ethnic minority students, while Hoang Hoa Tham High School is centrally located and benefits from better facilities and a more socio-economically diverse student body.
 The two schools thereby represent both semi-rural and

 urban educational environments, offering a useful basis for contextual comparison.